Measured asymptotic expanders and rigidity for Roe algebras: Preliminaries

 Recall that a map $f:X\to Y$ between two metric spaces is called \emph{finite-to-one} if the preimage $f^{-1}(y)$ is finite for every $y\in Y$.
 Moreover, a sequence of maps $\{f_n: X_n\to Y\}_{n\in \N}$ between metric spaces is called \emph{uniformly finite-to-one} if there exists some $N\in \N$ such that for any $n\in \N$ and any $y\in Y$ we have $|f_n^{-1}(y)| \leq N$.
 In particular, we say that a map $f:X\to Y$ between two metric spaces is \emph{uniformly finite-to-one} if the constant sequence $\{f_n=f\}_{n\in \N}$ is uniformly finite-to-one.
 Notice that if $X$ has bounded geometry, then any coarse embedding $f: X\to Y$ is uniformly finite-to-one.

-The proof of the following lemma is straightforward and similar to the proof for usual weak embeddings, so we leave it to the reader. \begin{lem} Let $\{(X_n,d_n,m_n)\}_{n\in \N}$ be a ghostly sequence of finite measured metric spaces, and $Y$ be a metric space.
+The proof of the following lemma is straightforward from the definitions, thus omitted. \begin{lem} Let $\{(X_n,d_n,m_n)\}_{n\in \N}$ be a ghostly sequence of finite measured metric spaces, and $Y$ be a metric space.
 Then the following hold: \begin{itemize} \item If $\{(X_n,d_n)\}_n$ has uniformly bounded geometry, then every coarse embedding of the sequence $\{(X_n,d_n,m_n)\}_n$ into $Y$ is a measured weak embedding. \item If $Y$ has bounded geometry, then every uniformly finite-to-one and coarse sequence of maps from $\{(X_n,d_n,m_n)\}_n$ into $Y$ is a measured weak embedding. \end{itemize} \end{lem}